johnstonskj/rust-ptnets/ptnet-elementary/README.md

 # Crate ptnet-elementary

-This crate provides an implementation of the [ptnet-core](https://docs.rs/ptnet_core/) traits for Elementary nets (EN).
+This crate provides an implementation of the [`ptnet-core`](https://github.com/johnstonskj/rust-ptnets/tree/main/ptnet-core) traits for Elementary net (EN) systems.

 ## Example